 Once you attain the proper certification to work in Alberta, it's time to look for the right job for you.

-Some of the major industries in Alberta including: Ensign Energy, Clear Stream Energy, Kiewet, Husky Energy, Studon, Worley Parsons, Grant PTS, Flint Energy, Apache Corp, Harvest Energy, JV Driver, Syncrude, Trican, Kucker Steels, DLI Group, PTI Group, Suncor, NWR Partnership and Inter Pipeline Fund.
+Some of the major industries in Alberta include: Ensign Energy, Clear Stream Energy, Kiewet, Husky Energy, Studon, Worley Parsons, Grant PTS, Flint Energy, Apache Corp, Harvest Energy, JV Driver, Syncrude, Trican, Kucker Steels, DLI Group, PTI Group, Suncor, NWR Partnership and Inter Pipeline Fund.

-You can apply online if you are still outside Canada.
+You can apply online if you are outside Canada.
 However, the best way to find a job is through networking.